What’s a Onewheel? – Onewheel vs Hoverboards

 The Onewheel and hoverboards wouldn’t be the same if you couldn’t customize it and have it covered in your personality.
 Several different companies manufacture hoverboard devices, and they all look slightly different.
 And if you want to buy a custom skin to change the appearance of your hoverboard, you have to make sure it fits your particular model.

-With the Onewheel, there are currently a total of 2 models: the Onewheel+XR and the Onewheel Pint.
-There was also the V1 Onewheel and Onewheel Plus, which have both been discontinued.
+With the Onewheel, there are currently a total of 2 models: the Onewheel GT and the Onewheel Pint X. There was also the V1 Onewheel and Onewheel Plus, Onewheel XR and Onewheel Pint, which have all been discontinued.
 And while you might think that having a limited number of models means each product will look the same, you would be wrong.

 So very wrong.